HariSeldon86/flutter_ai_chatbot/README.md

 # Flutter AI Chatbot

-A Flutter application that integrates with Together AI's API to provide an AI-powered chatbot experience using Meta-Llama-3.1-8B-Instruct-Turbo model.
+A Flutter application that integrates with Together AI's API to provide an AI-powered chatbot experience using Together’s open-source models (see [List All Models](https://docs.together.ai/reference/models-1)).

 ## Features